jurocknsail/yncrea-cloudcomputing/docs/docker.md

     docker stop XYZ
     ````

-You should not any containers running yncrea-hellomicro image anymore when doing `docker ps`.
+You should not see any containers running _yncrea-hellomicro_ image when doing `docker ps`.
+Access your application REST APIs with your browser should __NOT WORK__ anymore.